A Lancaster Travel Guide for a Weekend Visit to Amish Country

 So, if you’re looking for what to do in Lancaster PA, my recommendations are perfect for a long weekend stay.

-I’m covering where to stay, where to eat, and the highlights of what to do in Lancaster PA!
+I’m covering where to stay, where to eat, and the highlights of what to do in my Lancaster travel guide!

 Where to Stay in Lancaster: